-At March 31, 2016, we held approximately 5.9% of the outstanding shares of Universal Health Realty Income Trust (the "Trust").
+At June 30, 2016, we held approximately 5.8% of the outstanding shares of Universal Health Realty Income Trust (the "Trust").
 We serve as Advisor to the Trust under an annually renewable advisory agreement pursuant to the terms of which we conduct the Trust's day-to-day affairs, provide administrative services and present investment opportunities.
 In addition, certain of our officers and directors are also officers and/or directors of the Trust.
 Management believes that it has the ability to exercise significant influence over the Trust, therefore we account for our investment in the Trust using the equity method of accounting.
-We earned an advisory fee from the Trust, which is included in net revenues in the accompanying consolidated statements of income, of approximately \$800,000 and \$700,000 during the three-month periods ended March 31, 2016 and 2015, respectively.
+We earned an advisory fee from the Trust, which is included in net revenues in the accompanying consolidated statements of income, of approximately \$800,000 and \$700,000 during the three-month periods ended June 30, 2016 and 2015, respectively, and approximately \$1.5 million and \$1.4 million during the six-month periods ended June 30, 2016 and 2015, respectively.

-Our pre-tax share of income from the Trust was approximately \$250,000 and \$200,000 during the three-month periods ended March 31, 2016 and 2015, respectively.
-The carrying value of this investment was approximately \$8.4 million and \$8.7 million at March 31, 2016 and December 31, 2015, respectively, and is included in other assets in the accompanying consolidated balance sheets.
-The market value of our investment in the Trust was \$44.3 million at March 31, 2016 and \$39.4 million at December 31, 2015, based on the closing price of the Trust's stock on the respective dates.
+Our pre-tax share of income from the Trust was approximately \$250,000 and \$800,000 during the three-month periods ended June 30, 2016 and 2015, respectively, and approximately \$500,000 and \$1.0 million for the six-month periods ended June 30, 2016 and 2015, respectively.
+Included in our share of the Trust's income for the three and six months ended June 30, 2015, is our share of a gain realized by the Trust in connections with a property exchange transaction completed during the second quarter of 2015.
+The carrying value of this investment was approximately \$8.2 million and \$8.7 million at June 30, 2016 and December 31, 2015, respectively, and is included in other assets in the accompanying consolidated balance sheets.
+The market value of our investment in the Trust was \$45.0 million at June 30, 2016 and \$39.4 million at December 31, 2015, based on the closing price of the Trust's stock on the respective dates.

-Total rent expense under the operating leases on these three hospital facilities was approximately \$4 million during each of the three months ended March 31, 2016 and 2015.
+Total rent expense under the operating leases on these three hospital facilities was approximately \$4 million during each of the three months ended June 30, 2016 and 2015, and approximately \$8 million for each of the six-month periods ended June 30, 2016 and 2015.
 In addition, certain of our subsidiaries are tenants in several medical office buildings and two FEDs owned by the Trust or by limited liability companies in which the Trust holds 100% of the ownership interest.

 The Trust commenced operations in 1986 by purchasing certain properties from us and immediately leasing the properties back to our respective subsidiaries.
 Most of the leases were entered into at the time the Trust commenced operations and provided for initial terms of 13 to 15 years with up to six additional 5-year renewal terms.
 Each lease also provided for additional or bonus rental, as discussed below.
 The base rents are paid monthly and the bonus rents are computed and paid on a quarterly basis, based upon a computation that compares current quarter revenue to a corresponding quarter in the base year.
-The leases with our subsidiaries are unconditionally guaranteed by us and are cross-defaulted with one another.
+The leases with those subsidiaries are unconditionally guaranteed by us and are cross-defaulted with one another.